ahandsel/articles/kintone-numbers-to-words/kintone-numbers-to-words-GitHub.md

 ## Quick Overview of the Kintone JavaScript Customization

-This is a JavaScript code that is meant to be attached to a Kintone App with a [Number field](https://get.kintone.help/k/en/id/040534.html) or [Text field](https://get.kintone.help/k/en/id/040539.html).
+The kintone-numbers-to-words-v3.js JavaScript code is meant to be attached to a Kintone App with a [Number field](https://get.kintone.help/k/en/id/040534.html) or [Text field](https://get.kintone.help/k/en/id/040539.html).

-The script automatically converts numerical value from the input field (`INPUT_FIELD_CODE`) into its corresponding word form (e.g., `123` to `one hundred twenty-three`) and populates the output field (`OUTPUT_FIELD_CODE`) with the result.
+The script automatically converts a numerical value from the input field (`INPUT_FIELD_CODE`) into its corresponding word form (e.g., `123` to `one hundred twenty-three`) and populates the output field (`OUTPUT_FIELD_CODE`) with the result.

-There are several several helper functions (`singleDigitToWords`, `doubleDigitToWords`, `tripleDigitToWords`) to convert numbers of varying lengths to words.
-The main function, `numberToWords`, pieces together the textual representation of the entire number, even accounting for thousands, millions, and beyond.
+There are several helper functions (`singleDigitToWords`, `doubleDigitToWords`, and `tripleDigitToWords`) to convert numbers of varying lengths to words.
+The main function, `numberToWords`, combines the textual representation of the entire number, even accounting for thousands, millions, and beyond.

-Kintone Event handlers trigger the script when the input field is changed which leads to live number-to-word conversion on the Kintone Edit Record view.
+Kintone Event handlers trigger the script when the input field is changed, leading to live number-to-word conversion on the Kintone Edit Record view.

 There is an option to include commas between the words for better readability.